dotink/inKWell-2.0/external/docs/getting_started/routing.md

 #### Controllers {#controllers}

 Controllers are the most extensively developed classes which use the standard callback format.
 Unlike other standard callbacks and closures, controllers free up the parameters on the method itself by taking the context via the `__construct()` method.
-This allows for controller methods to be called directly without a formal request.

 We highly recommend you check out the [controller page](/getting_started/controllers) to learn more.